mspronesti/mspronesti.github.io/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Deployment
-This website is automatically built and deployed to github pages by this [action](https://github.com/mspronesti/mspronesti.github.io/blob/master/.github/workflows/gh-pages-publish.yml).
+This website is automatically built and deployed to Github pages by this [action](https://github.com/mspronesti/mspronesti.github.io/blob/master/.github/workflows/gh-pages-publish.yml).

-After forking this project, setup github pages from the repository settings and after every commit the action will trigger deploying your portfolio webapp.
+After forking this project, setup GitHub pages from the repository settings, and after every commit the action will trigger deploying your portfolio web application.

 ## LICENSE
 This project is licensed under the [MIT](https://github.com/mspronesti/mspronesti.github.io/blob/master/LICENSE) license.